geomagpy/magpy/README.md

 1. Get a current version of Python(x,y) and install it
    - optionally select packages ffnet and netcdf during install - for cdf support
 2. Get a current version of MySQL and install it
-3. Download nasaCDF packagess and install
+3. Download nasaCDF packages and install
 4. get python-spacepy package
 5. download and unpack GeomagPy-x.x.x.tar.gz
 6. open a command window
-7. go to the unpacked directory e.g. cd c:\user\user\Downloads\GeomagPy\
+7. go to the unpacked directory e.g. cd c:\user\Downloads\GeomagPy\
 8. execute "setup.py install"